 Section 11.1 Employment Qualifications for Classroom Teachers.
 The Academy shall employ classroom teachers, administrators and chief business officers who meet the certification requirements set forth in Part 22 of the Code, and other Applicable Law.
+In any other situation as deemed necessary in which the Academy is permitted under the Code, use of non-certified teachers is permitted.

-Section 11.2 Criminal Background Checks and Disclosure Statements.
-The Academy shall comply with sections 1230 and 1230a of the Code, other Applicable Law, and Michigan State or FBI procedures concerning criminal background and criminal history checks for its teachers, school administrator(s), and for any other position requiring State Board approval.
-In addition, the Academy shall comply with section 1230b of the Code and other Applicable Law concerning the disclosure of unprofessional conduct by persons applying for Academy employment.
-This Section 11.2 shall apply to such persons irrespective of whether they are employed by the Academy or employed by an Educational Service Provider contracting with the Academy.
+Section 11.2 Criminal Background and History Checks; Disclosure of Unprofessional Conduct.
+The Academy shall comply with the Code concerning criminal background and criminal history checks for its teachers, school administrator(s), and for any other position requiring State

+Board approval.
+In addition, the Academy shall comply with the Code concerning the disclosure of unprofessional conduct by persons applying for Academy employment.
+This Section shall apply to such persons irrespective of whether they are employed by the Academy or employed by an Educational Service Provider contracting with the Academy.